Red flags to look for when spotting financial abuse

 Unlike the SRA for solicitors and Bar Standards Board for barristers, there is no official regulator for McKenzie Friends.
 This could leave litigants vulnerable to exploitation, particularly where McKenzie Friends charge fees for their services and those consulting them are, by their nature, unfamiliar with the legal process and in need of support.

 The SPMF has been established as a self-regulated body which attempts to ensure some level of competency of its members and compliance with good practice and court rules.
-Impressively, it attempts to instill a level of accountability by providing a complaints procedure akin to the Legal Ombudsman and verification that all of its members have professional indemnity insurance so unsatisfied litigants can claim for financial redress without concern for the potential defendant being made of straw.
+Impressively, it attempts to instil a level of accountability by providing a complaints procedure akin to the Legal Ombudsman and verification that all of its members have professional indemnity insurance so unsatisfied litigants can claim for financial redress without concern for the potential defendant being made of straw.

 In lieu of abolishment, the judiciary has recommended that a Code of Conduct be established and proposed that rules governing the courts’ approach to McKenzie Friends be codified, so that the approach is aligned to litigants in person.